kg398/100_fingers/README.md

 Figure 2: Hand parameters.

-In the current version, all bone lengths and joint diameters can be altered, as can: relative finger position, individual finger width, pulley size/strength, ligament size/strength and hand inward curvature.
-Possible to customise but requires code modification include: number of fingers/thumbs, individual bone width/pulley/ligament size and more.
+In the current version, all bone lengths, widths, and joint diameters can be altered, as can: relative finger position, pulley size/strength, ligament size/strength, and hand inward curvature.
+Possible to customise but requires code modification include: number of fingers/thumbs, individual pulley/ligament size and more.

 ## Fabrication instructions
 ### Hand assembly
 ![Steps for 3D printing and attaching tendons](/media/printing.png) Figure 3: Hand printing and assembly.

+See [/build_guide](https://github.com/kg398/100_fingers/tree/main/build_guide) for more detailed fabrication tips and assembly information, and [bill of materials](#bill-of-materials) for basic acquisition requirements.

 Hands can be printed via commercial FDM printers (Prusa/Creality/Craftbot/Raise3D tested).
-General printing requirements are: large build volume and semi-flexible materials.
-Ideal hand properties with dual extrusion nylon filament and support material.
-Nylon printing is challenging for most printers, therefore **polypropylene** printing is recommended for good living hinge properties and relative ease of printing with a single extruder and standard temperatures.
+General printing requirements are: large build volume and semi-flexible materials. **Polypropylene** printing is recommended for good living hinge properties and relative ease of printing with a single extruder and standard temperatures.
 Print orientation is critical (palm should face down with fingertips closest to build plate and all ligament pairs flat relative to the build plate).
-Tree/organic support is recommended for easy removal around delicate ligaments.
-Minimal post-processing is needed to ensure pulleys are all clear of material.

 SLS printing is also suitable.
 Only polyamide (PA2200) has been tested, resulting in stiffer bones than polypropylene and a cleaner print.
 Orientation is less critical.